fastplotlib/fastplotlib/README.md

 > **Note**
 >
 > `fastplotlib` is currently in the **alpha stage with breaking changes every ~month**, but you're welcome to try it out or contribute!
-See our [Roadmap for 2023](https://github.com/kushalkolar/fastplotlib/issues/55).
+See our [Roadmap](https://github.com/kushalkolar/fastplotlib/issues/55).
 See this for a discussion on API stability: https://github.com/fastplotlib/fastplotlib/issues/121

 # Documentation